After Execute PHP Commands with bad code, menus do not work

 I think the root cause here is more widely applicable than just this circumstance.
 For instance, if a dashboard widget fails to load (previous problems already fixed), the menus don't work.
 If you have widgets open that take a bit of time to load, the menus don't work until the dashboard fully loads.

-#2 Updated by Steve Beaver over 3 years ago
+#2 Updated by Steve Beaver almost 5 years ago

 My testing has not uncovered an answer to this yet.
 Basically fatal PHP errors (as opposed to syntax errors) cause the script to halt execution, and the page breaks.